-To address this, some companies provided employee mental health programs such as webinars about meditation, yoga, and exercise–while others expressed their empathy towards their employees through curated gifts.
+To address mental health, some companies provided employee mental health programs such as webinars about meditation, yoga, and exercise—while others expressed their empathy towards their employees through curated gifts.
 Take Canva for example, a graphic design company based in Australia, which provided “mental health” kits for their employees.
 This has gained positive feedback not just from its employees, but from the public as well.

 Other companies, such as Johnson & Johnson, provided a custom resilience app for their employees.
 This app uses behavioral science to decreased their stress–and also provides six covered therapies for their employees for a year.
-How cool is that?!

 Anxiety, depression, and other mental health issues may sound dramatic, but it shows how it can affect the productivity of the employees.
 Employees suffering from mental health cannot perform well in their tasks, let alone contribute to the expansion of business.
 Because the signs of mental health problems are sometimes difficult to see and subtle, as an employer, you might want to check these signs to know whether your employee is burned out or might be experiencing a mental health problem: